Let’s destroy a delicate yet equally complex, intricate and incredibly well-organised ecosystem. One that is designed to protect you.

 Exfoliation forms the basis of a huge percentage of treatments and products on the market today.
-This ‘over-exfoliation’ can encourage premature aging, dry, dull, lifeless skin; your skin can become sensitized and more susceptible to skin cancers – exactly the kind of thing you’re trying to avoid.
+This ‘over-exfoliation’ can encourage premature aging, dry, dull, lifeless skin; your skin can become sensitised and more susceptible to skin cancers – exactly the kind of thing you’re trying to avoid.

 It’s a ‘destroy and rebuild’ model that has turned individuals and companies alike into millionaires, possibly billionaires.
 It’s a model in high demand because of false and misleading marketing and the ability to get visible results, fast.
-That fast result you seek will most certainly be doing far more harm than good – especially in the long-term.
+That fast results you seek will most certainly be doing far more harm than good – especially in the long-term.

 While there are many different variations, the basic principles are still the same.
 Destroy and rebuild.
-Destroy the skin, strip it away, along with the incredible intelligent and well organised ecosystem that works to protect you – then throw a few creams and serums on top to rebuild it – until next time.
+Destroy the skin, strip it away, along with the incredibly intelligent and well organised ecosystem that works to protect you – then throw a few creams and serums on top to rebuild it – until next time.

 Further down the line the long-term consequences will start to show.
 You’re all good though because another product or treatment will be waiting for you in an effort to fix what has been damaged all too many times.